What can people do to protect against dog bites?

 While owners of a dangerous dog must follow these stipulations, some may not.
 So, people should always approach strange dogs as if they might be dangerous.

 Keeping safe around most dogs is not a problem.
 Many dogs are friendly and love attention.
 They would never think of attacking a human.
 However, there are always exceptions.
 To avoid dog bite situations, it is advisable for people to always assume a dog is unfriendly and to take proper precautions until they are told otherwise by the owner.
-For more information on handling a dog bite situation, please visit the website of Robert Peirce & Associates, P.C.
+For more information on handling a dog bite situation, contact Robert Peirce & Associates, P.C. today.